Principles of Success – Achieving Sustainable Impact

 • Problem Structuring and Solving Frameworks (as applied by leading global management consultancies such as McKinsey & Company)

-• Vitality: Comprehensive Balance and Well-Being (building on the thoughts and considerations of Sebastian Kneipp, in a 21st century evolution)
+• Vitality: Comprehensive Balance and Well-Being (building on the thoughts and considerations of Sebastian Kneipp and others, in a 21st century evolution)

 Each module will combine (i) theoretical foundations, (ii) sharing of practical experiences (both by the coach/trainer and the participants, (iii) interactive exercises during the module, and (iv) assignments, to be executed between modules.